F5CodeGuru/asm342/module2/lab1/lab1-1.rst

 .. note::

-        expandSubcoolections does not work on ASM data, if it did one could use it instead of following the link for a subCollection in order to retrieve the data.
+        expandSubcollections does not work on ASM data, if it did one could use it instead of following the link for a subCollection in order to retrieve the data.

 .. code-block:: bash